 The hope is that this week's news will avoid a final rift; a serious step this pope would have to take.
 The society has until mid-April to reply to the pope and clarify its position on doctrinal matters it has not accepted if it wants unity and reconciliation with the church.

 Pope Benedict XVI is now the oldest pope in the past 109 years and one of only six popes in the past 500 years to reign past the age of 85.

 Although the Pope has started using a moving platform up the main aisle of St. Peter's and was seen using a cane in public once as he set off on his recent five-day trip to Mexico and Cuba, there are no signs he suffers from any serious illness.
 He managed to get through the exhausting Latin-American trip and then preside over all the long Easter Holy Week ceremonies, the busiest time in the church calendar.

-And even if at times he can look tired and has become visibly weaker, he hasn’t stopped yet.
-His next foreign trip to Lebanon has been announced for September and he is still expected to attend Catholic World Youth day in Rio de Janeiro next year.
+And even if at times he can look tired and has become visibly weaker, he hasn't stopped yet.
+His next foreign trip to Lebanon has been announced for September and he is still expected to attend Catholic World Youth day in Rio de Janeiro in the summer.